AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/04-NeuralNetwork/04-chapter1.markdown

 	delta := anError * (activationFunction derivative: output)
 ```

 We are now done with the second phase.
-Only the third phase remains to be implemented.
+Only the third phase remains to be implemented in order to have a functional neural network.

+### Step 3: Updating neurons parameters

 Luckily, the third phase is rather simple.
 We recursively update the weights and biases based on the delta computed in the previous step.
 The main method is `updateWeight:`: